IuliiaKonovalova/school_app/README.md

 7. **Sales**

 This table is needed to conduct sales operations.
 It controls the sales of the products.
-It is also adds classes to a particular student and adds total classes sold to a sales manager.
-Separate field "student_id" was added in order to prevent a circular import but allow sales to be in control of classes added to a particular student or reduced (For example, when parents asks for a refund).
+It also adds classes to a particular student and adds total classes sold to a sales manager.
+A separate field "student_id" was added in order to prevent a circular import but allow sales to be in control of classes added to a particular student or reduced (For example, when parents ask for a refund).

 | Name          | Database Key  | Field Type    | Validation |
 | ------------- | ------------- | ------------- | ---------- |